selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

   * Again, analyze *myApp/target* repository.

     We can find in it #TODO.
+See [commit](https://github.com/selimhaddioui/EFREI_JavaAvancee/commit/8369ddef09cba4aa50cbf595d307b6e803b3a5ee)

 * What is the relation with `mvn compile` ?